MakeSchool-Tutorials/Make-Chat-Tutorial/P01-Getting-Started/content.md

 ---
-title: "I'm ready to get started"
+title: "I'm Ready to Get Started"
-slug: Get-it-together
+slug: get-it-together
 ---

 You know the drill by now.
 But in case you forgotten the Node essentials...